anurag-2911/go-operator-sample/README.md

 The steps are from the official documentation: https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/

-# Check the OS architecture and Name, for example, for x86_64 architecture for an Ubuntu OS.
+Check the OS architecture and Name, for example, for x86_64 architecture for an Ubuntu OS. for version v1.26.1 of operator SDK:

-for version v1.26.1 of operator SDK:
+# Go to the path where the Go project for building the operator will be used.
+Then run the below steps:

 curl -LO https://github.com/operator-framework/operator-sdk/releases/download/v1.26.1/operator-sdk_linux_amd64